-Residents will be grouped into “family units."
+Residents are grouped into “family units."
 A family unit is two or more students who share a bathroom or common living area.
-Residents within family units will be responsible for maintaining personal hygiene and utilizing CDC-recommended cleaning standards throughout their unit, including their bathroom.
+Residents within family units are responsible for maintaining personal hygiene and utilizing CDC-recommended cleaning standards throughout their unit, including their bathroom.

-Family units will remain together while dining, studying and socializing, limiting close interactions with outside groups.
-No guests (UTSA or non-UTSA) will be allowed in UTSA-owned residence halls while social distancing measures remain in effect.
+Family units remain together while dining, studying and socializing, limiting close interactions with outside groups.
+No guests (UTSA or non-UTSA) are allowed in on-campus housing while social distancing measures remain in effect.

-Public areas such as community kitchens, common area restrooms will have occupancy limits and will be cleaned at least twice per day.
-They also will be stocked with hand sanitizer and disinfecting wipes for the benefit of people using those spaces.
-Residents will be responsible for cleaning shared kitchenettes and bathrooms.
+Public areas such as community kitchens and common area restrooms have occupancy limits and are cleaned at least twice per day.
+They also are stocked with hand sanitizer and disinfecting wipes for the benefit of people using those spaces.
+Residents are responsible for cleaning shared kitchenettes and bathrooms.

 Common spaces such as multipurpose rooms and seminars rooms may be limited or closed to support social distancing.
-Pools and sports courts will be closed.
+Pools and sports courts are closed.

 Staff and residents will be trained on public health measures

-Housing & Residence Life is developing training for all staff, including resident assistants, on appropriate health and safety measures.
-Student residents will be trained on how to live safely away from home.
+Housing & Residence Life developed training for all staff, including resident assistants, on appropriate health and safety measures.
+Student residents were trained on how to live safely away from home.

-Housing & Residence Life is developing procedures for contactless move-in to promote the health and safety of student residents and their families.
+Housing & Residence Life implemented procedures for contactless move-in to promote the health and safety of student residents and their families.

 Face coverings will be required in common areas

-Masks will not be required in living spaces for members of a family unit, but will be required in common areas
+Masks are not required in living spaces for members of a family unit, but are required in common areas